mit-dci/opencx/features.md

 The idea of a publicly auditable exchange is good, but they still have all of the control.
 The idea of a decentralized exchange is good, but it's really hard to prove that you provide the correct service without trust.

+### Quantify Optionality
+Figure out, maybe based on historical data, see how much it matters / how much you could make based on price.
+Could simulate these.

 #### Decentralization notes

 One note for decentralization: This is a really good reason why orderbooks shouldn't be kept on blockchains (like some people would want).
 The occasional 1 or 2 block reorg would screw everything up even if you got everything else solved & right.